 3. University of California, Los Angeles School of Dentistry

-The University of California, Los Angeles School of Dentistry is one of the most prestigious dental schools in the country, ranking 3rd on this list.
+The University of California, LA School of Dentistry is one of the most prestigious dental schools in the country, ranking 3rd on this list.

 The university is on the cutting edge of research, including cancer diagnostics and therapeutics, craniofacial biology and bioengineering, and infections.
 It also has an impressive array of specialized clubs and associations.